 During your time with us many of you will be taking part in projects to learn more about our diverse society.
 You will create presentations, take part in competitions and other enrichment or tutorial activity to explore difference amongst individuals.
 You will be able to research new disabilities, religions, ethnic groups or cultures, or sexual orientations.
 You will discover how people are treated by society and what role you can have in promoting equality and challenging discrimination.

 The Union of Students (US) is also committed to promoting equality and diversity and runs many events throughout the year to celebrate unity and diversity, why not get involved in some of these events?
-The Equality and Human Rights Commission promote and monitor human rights; and to protect, enforce and promote equality across the nine ‘protected’ grounds – age, disability, gender, race, religion and belief, pregnancy and maternity, marriage and civil partnership, sexual orientation and gender reassignment.
+The Equality and Human Rights Commission promote and monitor human rights; and to protect, enforce and promote equality across the nine ‘protected’ characteristics – age, disability, gender, race, religion and belief, pregnancy and maternity, marriage and civil partnership, sexual orientation and gender reassignment.

 Read our Equality, Diversity and Inclusion Policy here.